The Bylaws of The San Francisco Young Democrats

 Endorsement ballots shall be counted in a secure way to ensure all ballots are counted fairly and by secret ballot, such as through ElectionRunner.
 All members in good standing are allowed to vote on any club endorsement ballot, whether they are present or not at the voting meeting.
 Voting shall take place over a 24-hour period, to ensure all members in good standing have adequate time to participate in the endorsement vote.

-E. Selection for representatives at California Democratic Party Pre-Endorsement Conferences
+1. Selection for Representatives at California Democratic Party (CADEM) Pre-Endorsement Conferences

 As a chartered organization of the San Francisco Democratic County Central Committee, the San Francisco Young Democrats adhere to the Code of Conduct as set forth by the California Democratic Party.